Japanese submarine Ro-100: Fifth and sixth war patrols

 Ro-100 got underway from Rabaul in mid-August 1943 for her fifth war patrol.
 While at sea, she was reassigned to Submarine Division 51 on 20 August 1943, but otherwise the patrol was uneventful, and she returned to Rabaul in early September 1943.
 She put to sea on 7 September 1943 for her sixth war patrol, assigned a patrol area north of New Guinea.
 It also passed quietly, and she returned to Rabaul on 18 September 1943.
 She later proceeded to Truk, where she was drydocked on 30 September 1943.

 Seventh war patrol

-On 1 November 1943, the Bougainville campaign began with the U..S. landings at Cape Torokina on Bougainville.
+On 1 November 1943, the Bougainville campaign began with the US landings at Cape Torokina on Bougainville.
 Tasked to run supplies to Japanese forces fighting on Bougainville and then patrol off Bougainville, Ro-100 departed Truk on 10 November and reached Rabaul on 19 November 1943.
 After loading a cargo of rubber containers packed with food, she departed Rabaul at 05:00 on 23 November 1943 on an emergency supply run to Buin on Bougainville.